 If you have moderate to severe acne that hasn't gotten better with other treatments, a retinoid may help.
 When spread on the skin, retinoids can unclog pores, allowing other medicated creams and gels to work better.
 They also reduce acne outbreaks by preventing dead cells from clogging pores.
 By clearing acne and reducing outbreaks, they may also reduce the formation of acne scars.

-How to use: Smooth a retinoid cream over the skin once a day 20 to 30 minutes after washing your face.
+How to use: Smooth a pea-sized amount of retinoid cream over the skin once a day 20 to 30 minutes after washing your face.

 What else you need to know: When you first use retinoids, you may notice redness, peeling of your skin, or worsening of your acne.
 You can minimize this by using the product every other day until your body gets used to it.